google-deepmind/open_spiel/docs/julia.md

 ## Example

-Here we demonstrate how to use the Julia API to play one trajector:
+Here we demonstrate how to use the Julia API to play one game:

 ```julia
 using OpenSpiel_jll